diegaso-xhc/panda_arm_robot_hand_simulation/README.md

 ./run_code_ubuntu
 ```

-Then a window will be launched with the main file of your program.
+Then a window will be launched where the controllers of your main file will be simulated.
 <br />

 ## Contributions